arzwa/MultilocusIsland/docs/paper/draft-hapdip2.md

 Each dot is associated with a single locus in an $L$-locus barrier, and is colored according to its dominance coefficient (yellow for locally beneficial recessives ($h=1$), purple for dominants ($h=0$)).
-Each plot shows results for 1000 such loci, subssampled from a total of
+Each plot shows results for 1000 such loci, subsampled from a total of
 $150000/L$ simulations of $L$-locus barriers.
 \uline{(B)} Monte Carlo approximation to the marginal distribution of the selection and dominance coefficient conditional on observing a divergent allele on the island